travis-ci/veewee-definitions/README.md

+## [Deprecated] This project is not currently maintained as we figure out our VM tooling moving forward.

 # Travis CI Base Box Definitions #

 These definitions are used to build base Vagrant boxes Travis CI developers use.